 There are tons of lash-growth serums on the market with proven effectiveness.
 “The active ingredient in [many serums like] Latisse is bimatoprost, which has been shown in clinical studies to make eyelashes grow longer, thicker and darker,” says King.
 “It works by lengthening the time the follicle stays in the growth phase.”

-Latisse is typically known as the “gold standard,” according to many pros, but it’s important to talk to a dermatologist first and do your research before choosing the one for you.
+Latisse is typically known as the “gold standard,” according to many pros, and as King mentions, it has been proven effective.
+Still, it’s important to talk to a dermatologist first and do your research before choosing the one for you.

 “A number of over-the-counter cosmetic products are advertised to increase the length, fullness, and/or darkness of eyelashes,” King says.
 “These products contain various ingredients such as ‘proprietary peptides,’ natural extracts, and vitamins, but since they’re technically ‘cosmetics,’ their efficacy has not been critically evaluated and their safety has not been fully studied.”